Dosage Form: tablet

 Skin and Appendages: Hair thinning (alopecia); pruritus

 The incidences of the following adverse reaction groups potentially causally related to one or both of the therapies because of their pharmacology, were statistically analyzed: weight gain, edema, thromboembolic disease, gastrointestinal disturbance, hot flushes, and vaginal dryness.
 These six groups, and the adverse reactions captured in the groups, were prospectively defined.
 The results are shown in the table below.

-Anastrozole may also be associated with rash including cases of mucocutaneous disorders such as erythema multiforme and Stevens-Johnson syndrome.
+- Rash including cases of mucocutaneous disorders such as erythema multiforme and Stevens-Johnson syndrome

 Coadministration of Anastrozole and tamoxifen in breast cancer patients reduced Anastrozole plasma concentration by 27%.
 However, the coadministration of Anastrozole and tamoxifen did not affect the pharmacokinetics of tamoxifen or N-desmethyltamoxifen.
 At a median follow-up of 33 months, the combination of Anastrozole and tamoxifen did not demonstrate any efficacy benefit when compared with tamoxifen in all patients as well as in the hormone receptor-positive subpopulation.
 This treatment arm was discontinued from the trial [see Clinical Studies (14.1)].
 Based on clinical and pharmacokinetic results from the ATAC trial, tamoxifen should not be administered with Anastrozole.